AnantShankhdhar/codeforces-crawler/README.md

   - Submission heatmap
   - Accepted submission heatmap
 - Comparison of two users
-It compares the following featuures for two users-
+It compares the following features for two users-
   - General information
   - Languages used
   - Level of questions (i.e. A,B,C) solved